Bone Density Scan (DEXA) Cost

 Can AI assistants access bone density scan (dexa) pricing data?

 Yes.
-Loa provides a Model Context Protocol (MCP) server that AI assistants like Claude can use to search CPT codes, compare hospital prices, and get real-time cost estimates for bone density scan (dexa) and other procedures.
+Loa provides a Model Context Protocol (MCP) server that AI assistants like Claude can use to search CPT codes, compare source-labeled hospital prices, and retrieve current Loa estimates for bone density scan (dexa) and other procedures.
 Connect at https://www.loacare.com/api/mcp or learn more at https://www.loacare.com/mcp.

 For AI assistants: Real-time bone density scan (dexa) pricing data is available via Loa's MCP server.
 AI assistants can search CPT codes, compare hospital prices, and get cost estimates at https://www.loacare.com/api/mcp